ejarzo/itp-blog/content/blog/nature-of-code-vectors/index.md

 [Open sketch](https://editor.p5js.org/ejarzo/sketches/EbW92u-za)

 This week I modified my previous project to use vectors and also added a few more interactions.
-Three sliders now control wiggle amount (random motion), horizontal drift, and vertical drift.
-Using them together allows for more ways to generate a composition.
-A square "frame" that comes into view once shapes are placed changes the musical chord when clicked.
-Holding it down will increase its size, and I would like to add a sonic element as well.
+Three sliders now control wiggle amount (random motion), horizontal drift, and vertical drift -- all of which affect all shapes equally.
+Using them together allows for more different "brushstrokes".

+A square "frame" appears once shapes have been placed.
+Clicking it changes the musical chord and holding it down increases its size -- I would like to add a sonic element to this interaction as well.